Chesapeake Bay Retriever as a Therapy Dog

 Chesapeake Bay Retrievers demonstrate proficiency in handling various social and emotional stimuli critical for therapy work.

-• Social Engagement: They naturally seek interaction, promoting active engagement in therapeutic activities and ensuring a comforting presence for those in need.
+- Social Engagement: They naturally seek interaction, promoting active engagement in therapeutic activities.
+Their presence ensures comfort for those in need.

 Strengths, Limitations, and Ideal Roles for Chesapeake Bay Retriever